plone/coredev.vagrant/README.rst

-coredev-Vagrant
+coredev.vagrant
 ================

-coredev-Vagrant is a kit for setting up a Plone coredev environment in a virtual box.
+coredev.vagrant is a kit for setting up a Plone coredev developmentenvironment in a virtual box.

 The kit uses the VirtualBox for the virtual machine and the Vagrant box setup system.
 It should run on any host machine for which Vagrant is available; that includes Windows Vista+, OS X and Linux.
 Both VirtualBox and Vagrant are open-source.

-The coredev-Vagrant kit is meant to get you to your first commit quickly.
+The coredev.vagrant kit is meant to get you to your first commit quickly.
 Key development files are set up to be accessible and editable with host-based editors.
-Host commands are provided to run Plone and buildout.
+A host command script is provided to run buildout and anything else in the buildout's bin.
 So little or no knowledge of the VirtualBox guest environment (which happens to be Ubuntu Linux) should be required.

 Installation